slgrobotics/robots_bringup/Docs/Ubuntu-RPi/README-Extra.md

 ### _Optional:_ Using UARTs on the Raspberry Pi 5

-I don't have a need to use Raspberry Pi UARTs, so for useful information please refer to the source - Michael Wimble's repository.
+I rarely have a need to use Raspberry Pi UARTs, so for useful information please refer to the source - Michael Wimble's repository.

 To use Raspberry Pi UARTs refer to the following section.